 Though both fission yeast centromeres and the repeat-based centromeres of most plants and animals are called “regional”, they differ dramatically in structure, organization, and size.
 In plants and animals centromeric DNA is typically comprised of megabases of ‘satellite’ repeats, on which alternating arrays of H3 and cenH3 nucleosomes assemble.
 The highly repetitive nature of these sequences has been an obstacle to assembling centromeric sequences and mapping cenH3 nucleosomes.
 To circumvent this difficulty, we used a “bottom-up” approach to understand the organization of human centromeres.
 Using high-resolution native ChIP Seq with 100 x 100 paired-end reads to obtain functional centromeric sequences, we clustered sequence data to find the most abundant sequences that assemble cenH3 and therefore represent the functional centromere15.
 We found that the sequences were dominated by two distantly related families of alpha satellite dimers of 340 and 342 bp that comprise longer arrays on at least 20 of the 23 human chromosomes.
 The two halves of the dimers are separated by a CENP-B box, the 17 bp recognition sequence for binding the CENP-B protein, and cenH3 (CENP-A) nucleosomes are precisely positioned on a 100 bp sequence in each monomer, with a 60 bp linker containing the CENP-B box between them.
 CENP-C ChIP is nearly identical, producing the same set of dimers and protecting the same 100 bp positions from MNase with added protection of the CENP-B box.
 The precisely positioned 100 bp particles suggest a single wrap of DNA as in budding yeast hemisomes.
 On more divergent alpha satellite, positioning rapidly becomes less precise and other sizes of protected particles emerge, such as a ~130 bp particle that may be consistent with octasomes.
 The cenH3 occupancy of the most homogeneous, youngest dimers supports a model of tandem repeat evolution by unequal crossover, with progressively more divergent monomers in the sequences at the centromere edges, including the higher order repeats (HORs) that have been mapped at the edges of human centromeres.

 In work with our collaborators in the laboratory of Jiming Jiang, we find translational and rotational phasing of cenH3 particles of ~100 bp in rice, similar to what we see in human centromeres.
-Rice Cen8 has both unique sequences and satellite repeats in the centromere, and cenH3 nucleosomes are less precisely phased on unique sequences, suggesting tandem repeats evolve to favor the translational and rotational phasing of cenH3 nucleosomes18.
-Rotational phasing is thought to contribute stability to the nucleosome, which may give these tandem repeats an advantage in the competition between centromere variants for inclusion in the egg or megaspore in asymmetric female meiosis, where only one of two variants will survive to be passed into the next generation.
-This competition may favor large arrays of precisely phased ~100 bp nucleosome particles, whereas in the symmetric meiosis of fission yeast, precise positioning may be irrelevant, since there is no competition between variants.
+Rice Cen8 has both unique sequences and satellite repeats in the centromere, and cenH3 nucleosomes are less precisely phased on unique sequences, suggesting tandem repeats evolve to favor the translational and rotational phasing of cenH3 nucleosomes19.
+Rotational phasing is thought to contribute stability to the nucleosome, which may give these tandem repeats an advantage in the competition between centromere variants for inclusion in the egg or megaspore in asymmetric female meiosis, where only one of two variants will survive to be passed into the next generation20.
+This competition, known as centromere drive, may favor large arrays of precisely phased ~100 bp nucleosome particles, whereas in the symmetric meiosis of fission yeast, precise positioning may be irrelevant, since there is no competition between variants.

 We continue to be intrigued by the diversity and evolution of centromeres and pericentric regions, and our application of powerful epigenomic tools described here should allow us to gain insights into what has long been considered an intractable problem.